Brian Anderson Player Props: Brewers vs. Diamondbacks

 Brian Anderson At The Plate

-- Anderson has nine doubles, a triple, nine home runs and 31 walks while batting .225.
+- Anderson is hitting .228 with nine doubles, a triple, nine home runs and 33 walks.

-- Anderson has picked up an RBI in 31.3% of his games this year, with two or more RBI in 11.9% of his games.
-He has also plated three or more runs in two contests.
+- Anderson has driven in a run in 21 games this season (30.9%), including eight games with more than one RBI (11.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.